TimAConner/Old-Unity-3D-C-Sharp-Projects/README.md

         * PlayerClass.cs
             `Class containing player resources, allies, upgrades, messages, and other stats.`
         * ResourcesClass.cs
-            `Class containing a list of resources and a possible hex to be used in the messege class if resources and/or a hex is being traded between players.`
+            `Class containing a list of resources and a possible hex to be used in the message class if resources and/or a hex is being traded between players.`
         * SettingsClass.cs
             `Holds two strings, the key and the value.
 Used to hold settings that the player may have.`
         * SoldierClasss.cs
-            `Class contianng soldier type and wounds variables.`
+            `Class containing  soldier type and wounds variables.`
         * StringIntClass.cs
             `Class enables you to store a string that is associated with an integer.`
         * TwoIntegerList.cs